javaee/glassfish-samples/ws/javaee8/security/jsr375/built-in-db-identity-store/README.md

 ```
 With `@Startup` annotation, this singleton enterprise bean gets initialized during application startup and with that credentials get set in the underlying database.

-Built-in `DatabaseIdentityStore` gets with the `DefaultDataSource` by definining the `IdentityStore` with the help of `@DatabaseIdentityStoreDefinition`.
+Built-in `DatabaseIdentityStore` gets mapped with the `DefaultDataSource` by definining the `ApplicationConfig` with the help of `@DatabaseIdentityStoreDefinition`.

 ```java
 // Database Definition for built-in DatabaseIdentityStore